jmaczan/xiexie-blog-template/README.md

 ## License
 Free for personal use.
 [Email me](mailto:jedrzejpawel@maczan.pl) for a commercial license.

 Font VT323 is created by Peter Hull.
-The font's license is available [here](https://fonts.google.com/specimen/VT323/about)
+The font's license is available [here](https://fonts.google.com/specimen/VT323/about).
+You don't have to use this font in your blog.
+To change it, go to `skeleton.css`, remove first line with `@import` and change fourth line `body`'s `font-family` to anything you want to.

 © Copyright [Jędrzej Paweł Maczan](https://maczan.pl/).
 Made in [Poland](https://en.wikipedia.org/wiki/Poland), 2022